Livelong, Saskatchewan

 Livelong is a hamlet in the Rural Municipality of Mervin No. 499 in the Canadian province of Saskatchewan.

-An annual celebration "Live it up day" is held in early August.
-It is a one-day fun-filled fair.
-Breakfast, supper and dance, street entertainment, parade, food vendor booths and beer gardens.
-Horseshoes, baseball games, bingo, bowling, games of chance, and children's games.
-Third annual $1000 hole-in-one play-off.
+Access is from Highway 795.

 A war memorial cenotaph was erected in front of the Livelong Legion #192.
 Constructed in 1988 in memory of all veterans of Livelong and district.
 The cenotaph was constructed by Bill Rhode, Sam Rhode, and Murray Kopp.
 Art Dorval made the cross and it was erected by Chief Denny.